sern-handler/handler/README.md

 ## Roadmap

-You can check our [roadmap](https://github.com/sern-handler/roadmap) to see what's going to be added or fixed in the future.
+You can check our [roadmap](https://github.com/sern-handler/roadmap) to see what's going to be added or patched in the future.